geomediadesign/dreamproject/README.md

 * Krista and
 * Remon

-How can the themes people and living environment and food & air be communicated?

 What are the connecting dots with the current study programmes?
 What facilities should be offered for these themes?